qwe321qwe321qwe321/Unity-TimelineUnityEvent/README.md

 ![create track](screenshot1.png)

-The binding script is bind on director object.
+The binding script is bound on director.

 ![create track](screenshot2.png)